TMF Outbound Notifications Framework

 TMFNotificationCalloutIntegrationProvider

-- For Named Credentials: Enter the name of the Named Credential created earlier (created in step 5).
+- Named Credentials: Enter the name of the Named Credential created earlier (see Step 5).

-- For path: Enter the remaining part of the notification URL path.
-This is appended to the base URL in the Named Credential.
+- Path: Enter the remaining portion of the notification URL path.
+This will be appended to the base URL defined in the Named Credential.

-- For Timeout (ms): Specify the timeout in milliseconds according to your system or integration requirements.
+- Timeout (ms): Specify the timeout value in milliseconds, based on your system or integration requirements.

 -